 When used as another security layer, however, windows can protect your property.
 Learn about these five reinforcement strategies that will ensure your windows are part of the security solution.

-1) Contracts and Sensors
+1) Contacts and Sensors

 If your windows are at risk of being forced open, install a contact alarm.
 Similar to those used on doors, this device will send an alert when contact has been broken, Connaughton says.
 These devices, however, can’t detect if the window is broken as opposed to opened.